Home

 The Baratelli Institute publishes this collection free because the reference layer earns the reader trust that converts into guide sales downstream.

 Every record in the collection is a living document.
 When Berkshire closes another deal, the row is added and the sitemap timestamp bumps.
-When a new archetype emerges — a European industrial conglomerate, an Asian family-controlled compounder, a next-generation software roll-up — a new record is queued and shipped.
+When a new archetype emerges — a European industrial conglomerate, an Asian family-controlled compounder, a next-generation software roll-up, a Gulf sovereign wealth fund — a new record is queued and shipped.
 The rule is simple: practitioner queries drive the roadmap.
 When enough working analysts and family-office CFOs and M&A operators arrive on the site searching for a specific compounder’s deal history, the Institute adds the record.
 Every entry, every page, is intended to stand up to a boardroom’s scrutiny.

 Section 2 · The collection